-- (a) strict compliance with health protocols and social distancing measures; - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection; and - (d) the work not being listed under the specific economic exclusions in this Table.
+- (a) strict adherence to health protocols and social distancing measures; - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection; and - (d) the work not being listed under the specific exclusions in this Table.

 SPECIFIC EXCLUSIONS 1.
 Night vigils.
-2. After-funeral gatherings including "after-tears" gatherings.
+2. After-funeral and cremation gatherings including "after-tears" gatherings.
 3. Night clubs.
 4. The land borders that remain closed, excluding the land borders contemplated in regulation 59(1).
 5. Passenger ships for international leisure purposes, excluding small crafts, in line with health and border law enforcement.
 6. Attendance of any sporting event by spectators.
 7. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
-8. Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education.
+8. Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible tor education.

-TABLE 4 ALERT LEVEL 1
+TABLE 4 ADJUSTED ALERT LEVEL 1

-[Table 4 added by regulation 5 of Government Notice No. 999 in Government Gazette 43725 of 18 September 2020, amended by regulation 3 of Government Notice No. 1104 in Government Gazette 43825 of 21 October 2020 and regulation 5 of Government Notice No. 1199 in Government Gazette 43897 of 11 November 2020, and substituted by regulation 5 of Government Notice No. 1290 in Government Gazette 43964 of 3 December 2020 and regulation 13 of Government Notice No. 1346 in Government Gazette 43997 of 15 December 2020, amended by regulation 9 of Government Notice No. 1370 in Government Gazette 44009 of 17 December 2020 and regulation 5 of Government Notice No. 1421 in Government Gazette 44042 of 24 December 2020 and substituted by regulation 4 of Government Notice No. R. 152 in Government Gazette 44201 of 28 February 2021]
+[Table 4 added by regulation 5 of Government Notice No. 999 in Government Gazette 43725 of 18 September 2020, amended by regulation 3 of Government Notice No. 1104 in Government Gazette 43825 of 21 October 2020 and regulation 5 of Government Notice No. 1199 in Government Gazette 43897 of 11 November 2020, and substituted by regulation 5 of Government Notice No. 1290 in Government Gazette 43964 of 3 December 2020 and regulation 13 of Government Notice No. 1346 in Government Gazette 43997 of 15 December 2020, amended by regulation 9 of Government Notice No. 1370 in Government Gazette 44009 of 17 December 2020 and regulation 5 of Government Notice No. 1421 in Government Gazette 44042 of 24 December 2020, substituted by regulation 4 of Government Notice No. R. 152 in Government Gazette 44201 of 28 February 2021 and regulation 4 of Government Notice No. R. 960 in Government Gazette 45253 of 30 September 2021]

 All persons who are able to work from home must do so.
-However, persons will be permitted to perform any type of work outside the home. and to travel to and from work and for work purposes under Alert Level 1, subject to-
+However, persons will be permitted to perform any type of work outside the home, and to travel to and from work and for work purposes under Adjusted Alert Level 1, subject to-

-- (a) strict compliance with health protocols and social distancing measures; - (b) the return to work being phased -in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection; and - (d) the work not being listed under the specific economic exclusions in this Table.
+- (a) strict adherence to health protocols and social distancing measures; - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection; and - (d) the work not being listed under the specific exclusions in this Table.

 SPECIFIC EXCLUSIONS 1.
 Night vigils.
-2. After-funeral gatherings including "after-tears" gatherings.
+2. After-funeral and cremation gatherings including "after-tears" gatherings.
 3. Night clubs.
-4. The land borders that remain closed, excluding the land borders contemplated in regulation 78(1).
-5. Passenger ships for international leisure purposes, excluding small crafts, in line with health and border law enforcement.
-6. Attendance of any sporting event by spectators.
-7. Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
-8. Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education.
+4. The land borders that remain closed, excluding the land borders contemplated in regulation 75(1).
+5. - 6.
+Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
+7. Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education.